sansarip/peanuts/README.md

 In the above example, `b` can be a function or a subscription key.
 Notice that I'm passing both literals and `a` reference as args for `b`.
 There are a couple caveats to note here.

-1. If you define a `sub-arg` key that is also exempt, then the exemption takes precedence.
+1. If you define a `sub-arg` key that is also redlist, then the redlistion takes precedence.
 2. There is an order to things when it comes to the `sub-arg` values.
 For example, if you define a `sub-arg`, `a`, that uses a component parameter specified later than itself in the function args, `b`, then the value of `b` will be the original value passed into the component and not the subscribed-value.

 Here's an example of caveat #2.